marifdemirtas/search-a-movie/README.md

 # search-a-movie
-A Node.js project that uses Express to serve a website with two functionalities: check currency rate at a given date and graph the change in a rate over a given period.
+A very simple Node.js project that uses Express to serve a website where the details of a movie can be seen using Open Movie DB API.